David Berman (musician): Early life

 He attended high school at Greenhill School in Addison, Texas.
 During his teenage years, his father sent him to see a psychiatrist.
 Berman suffered from depression throughout his life and later said the condition had become resistant to treatment.
-By the age of 15, he said he began taking "every drug in every way", and claimed to have smoked PCP on a daily basis during his second year of college.
+By the age of 15, he said he began taking "every drug in every way", and said he had smoked PCP every day during his second year of college.

-For Berman, the burgeoning new wave scene in Dallas served as an early source of musical inspiration.
-He took an interest in a friend's rare Fairlight keyboard, and in the music of bands like Art of Noise, Prefab Sprout, X, the Replacements, the Cure, New Order, and Echo and the Bunnymen.
-In high school, he began experimenting with poetry by writing to girlfriends, considering the line "A cartoon lake.
-Wolf on skates" to be his first true foray into poetry.
-Berman hoped that his poetry would resemble the lyrics of punk singers Jello Biafra and Exene Cervenka.
+For Berman, Dallas' burgeoning new wave scene served as an early source of musical inspiration.
+He took an interest in a friend's rare Fairlight keyboard, and in the likes of Art of Noise, Prefab Sprout, X, the Replacements, the Cure, New Order, and Echo and the Bunnymen.
+Hoping to imitate the lyrics of Jello Biafra and Exene Cervenka, he began experimenting with poetry by writing to high school girlfriends.
 He read Henry Miller's The Rosy Crucifixion when he was 14: "It gave me permission to enjoy life".
-Reading significantly in his life, Berman said, reinforced his empathy, especially for those also troubled; he cited William Faulkner as an influence of his.
+Reading significantly in his life, Berman said, reinforced his empathy, especially for those also troubled; he cited William Faulkner as an influence.

 Berman went to the University of Virginia in 1985.
-He had been—by his own admission—"too lazy" to apply for college, so his father's secretary completed and submitted applications on his behalf.
+He had been, by his own admission, "too lazy" to apply for college, so his father's secretary completed and submitted applications on his behalf.
 At university, Berman met fellow students Stephen Malkmus, Bob Nastanovich, and James McNew.
 He frequently attended concerts, shared records, and discussed obscure bands with Malkmus and Nastanovich, having first encountered the former in a carpool to a show.
 The quartet formed the band Ectoslavia.
 He graduated in 1989 with a bachelor's degree in English literature.